Stainless Steel Backsplash

 This is a bit of a stickler and just to be clear, we’re not saying yea or nay one way or the other.
 Many people have called us about using the stainless steel as surface protection measure to mitigate a fire hazard from a burner that’s too close to a cabinet or wall or because it's required.
 This is a legitimate use of the product and has been approved as such by multiple inspectors around the country, and is actually required per local codes in some areas.
 Please check your local codes or talk to your building inspector or fire marshal.
 Many people have simply applied the panels directly to their cabinetry or walls.
 Another solution we recommend is a panel with an “air gap" behind it to help insulate the metal from the wall.
-You can order such a panel here.Top of Page
+Contact sales to order such a panel.Top of Page

 Packaging, Surface Protection, Emails, Shipping Speed

 How do You Package Orders?